dbpradnya/ghco/ReadMe.md

 Enter Y if user wants to enter a new record.
 N if otherwise. the System keeps asking for the record till the user inputs N.

 Once the additional records are entered, System computes aggregated data for all the records.

+**Examples:**
+Please refer ExampleInput.jpg and ExampleInput1.png from the repository